 Because “the Military is Our Business.”
-Our backgrounds are unique for military claims under the FTCA (Federal Tort Claims Act) and for filing lawsuits against VA Hospitals for Medical Malpractice.
+Our backgrounds are unique for military claims under the FTCA (Federal Tort Claims Act) and for filiWorsham & Gapasinsuits against VA Hospitals for Medical Malpractice.
 Consider our backgrounds:

-- Our firm has two (2) former JAG Chiefs of Claims, assigned to the duty of evaluating damages for claims made against the military for Physical Injury or Property Damages;
+- Our firm the experience to evaluate damages for claims made against the military for Physical Injury or Property Damages;

 - Our firm has attorneys with litigation backgrounds handling Medical Malpractice claims in Federal Court;